saran-surya/two-step-auth/README.md

 login("verificationEmail@anyDomain.com") //pass in the mail ID you need to verify

 ```
-## you will get a error message, if less secure apps is not enables
+## you will get a error message, if less secure apps is not enabled
 ![](images/error.png)

 ## Output Format